 - Lateness: the time frame is measured per school year.
-(This is official, so it is definitive) - In the case of sustained lateness due to trains, weather or traffic conditions, etc, a decision must be made by the Head of Section.
-By this is meant that students are normally marked late with a reason if there is a delayed train etc. This is acceptable only up to a certain level, not weekly.
-This is going to be dealt with case by case and led by Heads of Section - Only for Lesson 1, a "late" is considered a "late" within the first 15 minutes of the start of the lesson, anything beyond that becomes an unexplained absence.
-Students will still need to present a late slip

-- For a late during the day, if a student is more than 10 minutes late for a lesson, it becomes an unexplained absence, without a valid reason.
-An example of this would be speaking to a Head of Section.
-The Head of Section will inform of this to the teacher or accompany the student back to his/her lesson - For RISS students only, parents need to communicate to our Heads of Sections if there are special circumstances that will affect their normal attendance itinerary in the long term
+(This is official, so it is definitive) - In the case of sustained lateness due to trains, weather or traffic conditions, etc., a decision must be made by the Head of Section/Deputy Principal.
+This means that students are normally marked late with a reason if there is a delayed train etc. This is acceptable only up to a certain level, not weekly.
+This is going to be dealt with case by case and led by Heads of Section - Only for Period 1, a "late" is considered a "late" within the first 15 minutes of the start of the lesson, anything beyond that becomes an unexplained absence - For a lesson lateness during the day, if a student is more than 10 minutes late for a lesson, it becomes an unexplained absence, without a valid reason.
+An example of this would be speaking to a Head of Section, Deputy Principal or Principal.
+The Head of Section will inform the teacher of this, or accompany the student back to his/her lesson - For RISS students only, parents need to communicate to our Heads of Sections if there are special circumstances that will affect their normal attendance itinerary in the long term

-Further information can be found on our website in the policy section under "Attendance Regulations".
+Further information can be found on our website in Key Documents under "Attendance Regulations".